GoogleCloudPlatform/mlops-on-gcp/skew_detection/README.md

   * Query the view to retrieved structured logs.

 [03_covertype_drift_detection_tfdv.ipynb](03_covertype_drift_detection_tfdv.ipynb) - This notebook shows how to:
-  * Create and fix a *schema* from the training data
+  * Create and fix a *reference schema* from the training data
-  * Implement an Apache Beam pipeline to:
-   * Read logs data from BigQuery
+  * Read and logs data from BigQuery
-   * Parse the logs data
   * Use TFDV to generate *statistics* from the serving logs data
-   * Use TFDV to validate the statistics against the schema
+  * Use TFDV to validate the statistics against the *reference schema*
   * Visualize and display the statistics and anomalies
   * Analyze how statistics change over time